FAQ

 Any Florida property owner who wants to ensure a smooth, hassle-free transfer of their home can use a Lady Bird Deed.
 It’s especially beneficial for homeowners looking to avoid probate and simplify estate planning for their loved ones.
 Whether you own a primary residence, rental property, or vacant land, this deed can help protect your assets and legacy.

-Once the owner passes away, the beneficiary simply records the death certificate with the county where the property is located.
+Once the owner passes away, the beneficiary simply records the death certificate with the County Clerk of Court where the property is located.
 No probate, no court process—ownership automatically transfers to the named beneficiaries, making it a quick and hassle-free transition.

 Yes!
 Since you retain full ownership, you can change, sell, or transfer the property at any time without needing permission from the beneficiaries.
 If you decide to update your plans, simply record a new deed to override the previous one.